Unintended pregnancy: Increased rates of preterm birth and low birth weight

 Unintended pregnancies are more likely to delivery prematurely, and have a greater likelihood of low birth weight, particularly for unwanted pregnancies.

 Decreased bonding with infant

 Unintended pregnancies have been associated with lower mother–child relationship quality.
 (See also maternal bond.)

 Decreased breastfeeding

-Women who deliver unintended pregnancies are less likely to breastfeed, which in itself has been associated with a number of improved health outcomes for both mothers and infants.
+Women who deliver unintended pregnancies are less likely to breastfeed, which in itself has been associated with several improved health outcomes for both mothers and infants.

 Increased rates of child neglect and abuse

 Children born of unintended pregnancies have higher risk of child abuse and neglect.

 Poorer long-term developmental outcomes

 Children born of unintended pregnancies are less likely to succeed in school, with significantly lower test scores, more likely to live in poverty and need public assistance, and more likely to have delinquent and criminal behavior.

 Adoption

-Unintended pregnancies may result in an adoption of the infant, where the biological parents (or birth parents) transfer their privileges and responsibilities to the adoptive parents.
-Birth parents choose adoption when they do not wish to parent the current pregnancy and they prefer to carry the pregnancy to term rather than ending the pregnancy through an abortion.
+Unintended pregnancies may result in the adoption of the infant, where the biological parents (or birth parents) transfer their privileges and responsibilities to the adoptive parents.
+Birth parents choose adoption when they do not wish to parent the current pregnancy, and they prefer to carry the pregnancy to term rather than ending the pregnancy through an abortion.
 In the United States alone, 135,000 children are adopted each year which represents about 3% of all live births.
 According to the 2010 census, there were 1,527,020 adopted children in the United States, representing 2.5 percent of all U.S. children.
 There are two forms of adoption: open adoptions and closed adoptions.
 Open adoption allows birth parents to know and have contact with the adoptive parents and the adopted child.
 In a closed adoption, there is no contact between the birth parents and adoptive parents, and information identifying the adoptive parents and the birth parents is not shared.
-However, non-identifying information (i.e. background and medical information) about the birth parents will be shared with the adoptive parents.
+However, non-identifying information (i.e., background and medical information) about the birth parents will be shared with the adoptive parents.